ox-vgg/via/README.md

 ## Demo
 We have created self contained demo to illustrate the usage of VIA.
-These demo have been preloaded with some sample audio and video files.
-Furthermore, we have also added some sample manual annotations to these demo.
+These demo have been preloaded with some sample images, audio and video.
+Furthermore, we have also added some sample manual annotations.
 These demo applications are very useful to get familiar with the commonly used features of VIA.
   * [Basic Image Annotation Demo](http://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html)
   * [Face Annotation Demo](http://www.robots.ox.ac.uk/~vgg/software/via/via_face_demo.html)